Famous birds of Costa Rica

 A male resplendent quetzal

-One of the main highlights of a Resplendent Quetzal is their small heads but very long tails.
+One of the main highlights of a Resplendent Quetzal is their small head but very long tails.
 They have four extended upper tails that measure up to 30 inches.

-They are usually cloud forest dwellers and thus your chances of finding them near the Central Highlands of Costa Rica is higher.
-Talamanca cloud forest is a typical habitat of these beauties.
+They are usually cloud forest dwellers, and thus your chances of finding them near the Central Highlands of Costa Rica are higher.
+Talamanca cloud forest is a typical habitat for these beauties.

 Avocado is one of the favorite snacks of these birds.